Adamant-im/AIPs/AIPS/aip-14.md

 Available arguments:

-* `orderBy` - order by field, same as in transaction list api, by default = timestamp:desc&
+* `orderBy` - order by field, same as in transaction list API, by default = timestamp:desc&
-* `offset` - offset, same as in transaction list api, by default = 0
+* `offset` - offset, same as in transaction list API, by default = 0
 * `limit` - limit field
 * `withPayments` - should be added, if token transfer transaction should be returned